Accreditation and Regulation of Counselling & Psychotherapy

-This is an interdisciplinary programme that leads to an academic award at Level 9 on the National Framework of Qualifications awarded by QQI.
+These programmes are interdisciplinary programmes that lead to academic awards at Level 9 on the National Framework of Qualifications awarded by QQI.
 Professional regulation, licensure, and accreditation requirements vary (where they exist at all) across and within disciplines.
 It is important to note that various disciplines require different training types and levels.
 However, professional accreditation or credentialing of clinical supervisors has perhaps the longest and most established traditions in Counselling & Psychotherapy professions.

 Where successful graduates wish to pursue professional accreditation for clinical supervision practice, they must seek such accreditation from the relevant body in accordance with the guidelines of that particular body.
 The principal programme as well as the Certificate in Clinical Supervision in Professional Practice, meet or exceed the requirements of the professional bodies in counselling & psychotherapy in terms of content, duration, contact time, and supervised clinical supervisory practice.
 Thus the completion of this programme will contribute to the requirements for professional accreditation with relevant professional accrediting bodies in the fields of counselling and psychotherapy in Ireland and abroad.
 There are currently no set accreditation requirements in other disciplines such as nursing, social care, social work, psychology, but there are professional guidelines and expected standards.